sathomas/jsDataV.is/src/text/ch4/03-graphs.md

 s.refresh();
 ```

-With figure NEXTFIGURENUMBER now have a nicely drawn circle of the top 15 jazz albums of all time.
-In our initial attempt some of the labels may get in each other's way, but we'll address that shortly.
+With figure NEXTFIGURENUMBER we now have a nicely drawn circle of the top jazz albums of all time.
+In this initial attempt some of the labels may get in one another's way, but we'll address that shortly.

 <figure>
 <div id="graph-1" style="width:1000px;height:450px;position:relative;left:-300px;"></div>